MileHacker Logo

 Pool & Beach Clubs

-Monterrey is inland and features no beaches.
+Monterrey is away from the sea and features lacking beaches.
 Hotels often feature pools.
-Some private clubs or resorts near Presa La Boca present pool access, notably for day passes.
+Some exclusive clubs or resorts near Presa La Boca present entry to the pool, especially for day passes.

 Urban Parks